-Food wrapping is an important part of setting up a lunch box, remember people would be eating it hours later.
+Food wrapping is an important part of setting up lunch box, remember people would be eating it hours later.
 Now what?
-This lady and Cristine has to eat his share of chapati reheating them.
-I have to set out for the Indian neighbourhood both today & tomorrow, so Cristine would make some fresh porotas for lunch.
+This lady, Cristine have to eat his share of chapati, reheating.
+I have to set out for Indian neighbourhood both today & tomorrow, Cristine would make some fresh porotas for lunch.

-Did you notice I am writing & romancing & day dreaming less in the blog if not cooking less.
+Did you notice I am writing, romancing, day dreaming less in blog, not cooking less.
 I will go public with the reason sooner.
-Remember one thing, spending time in the kitchen never causes me irritation.
-Last Saturday evening, the friends found me pretty tired in the venue which was natural after a good amount of cooking.
-I usually relax on a Saturday evening up to the entire Sunday.
-Thereafter, the week is for experimenting with simple bakes & sweets or dishes that are less of family like.
-So, I am okay with the extra sweat on a Saturday.
-I have to change the routine if we have invitations for Saturday Lunch like next week we have.
-What I do is cook few dishes on the Friday evening so that I skip cooking till Monday evening.
-This routine works good for me and the yummy, healthy, vegetarian rice main PALAK DHONEPATA RICE should suit you too.
-I kept a chicken curry, fulkopi+aloor dalna and shorshe+lanka bata diye begun jhol on the sides to choose from.
-However, I felt the rice dish is a meal in itself that can be paired with pickle and raita alone.
+Remember one thing, spending time in kitchen never causes me irritation.
+Last Saturday evening, friends found me tired in the venue which was natural after good amount of cooking.
+I usually relax on Saturday evenings until Sunday.
+Thereafter, the week is for experimenting with simple bakes & sweets, dishes that are not family's.
+I am okay with extra sweat on Saturdays.
+I have to change routine if we have invitations for Saturday Lunch like next week we have.
+What I do is cook few dishes on Friday evening, don't cook till Monday evening.
+This routine works good for me.
+BTW, the yummy, healthy, vegetarian rice main PALAK DHONEPATA RICE should suit you.
+I kept chicken curry, fulkopi+aloor dalna, shorshe+lanka bata diye begun jhol on side to choose from.
+However, I felt this rice dish is meal in itself that can be paired with pickle, raita.

 INGREDIENTS :